jaheyns/CfdOF/README.md

 OpenFOAM can be installed manually using the above links, or by clicking the relevant button in the Preferences panel described above.
 If you experience problems running OpenFOAM in CfdOF, please make sure you have a working installation by following instructions on the relevant websites.

+To interface correctly with the OpenFOAM installation, CfdOF needs to be able to write to its install location.
+Some users experience problems using a location inside C:\Program Files due to restrictions imposed by Windows User Account Control.
+It is therefore suggested to install to an alternative location, preferably in your home directory.

 Set the OpenFOAM install directory in the preferences panel to the install directory ending in the 'vXXXX' subfolder (where XXXX is the version number installed)